Shoe designer Louboutin defends right to red soles

 A U.S. court rejected a request by Louboutin to stop the sale of YSL shoes that are red all over, including the soles.

-”It’s very hypocritical because they themselves...own colors.
-I just don’t understand how you can say well, you cannot own a specific color on a specific place when you yourself own different colors.
+”It’s very hypocritical because they themselves...own colours.
+I just don’t understand how you can say well, you cannot own a specific colour on a specific place when you yourself own different colours.

 “I‘m a self-made person, I’ve run my own company for 20 years and this big massive group is able to hammer me, with the biggest amount of lawyers.
 They try to damage me, my company and it’s extremely unfair especially someone that I knew, who I thought was a friend, who just happened to be a very weak person,” he added.